top of page

 If you are filing for an EB-2 Green Card (without a National Visa Waiver) or an EB-3 Green Card, you must have a U.S. employer willing to sponsor your petition.

 Keep in mind that not every job qualifies for a Green Card.
-If you are already in the United States with a non-immigrant visa, limitations might affect your ability to file for one.
+If you already have a non-immigrant visa in the United States, limitations might affect your ability to file for one.

 2. PERM Labor Certification Process

-Unless you are filing under the EB-1 Green Card or an EB-2 Green Card with a National Visa Waiver, your employer must obtain a PERM Labor Certification from the Department of Labor (DOL) before they can file an I-140 Petition on your behalf.
-The Labor Certificate allows an employer to hire a foreign worker permanently in the United States.
+Unless you're applying for an EB-1 Green Card or an EB-2 Green Card with a National Interest Waiver, your employer must obtain a PERM Labor Certification from the Department of Labor (DOL) before they can submit an I-140 Petition on your behalf.
+The Labor Certification permits employers to hire foreign workers permanently in the United States.

-To obtain an approved PERM Labor Certification, the employer must prove (through newspaper advertising and other recruiting methods) that they were unsuccessful in recruiting a qualified U.S. worker for a particular position.
+To secure an approved PERM Labor Certification, the employer must demonstrate (through newspaper advertising and other recruiting methods) that they were unable to recruit a qualified U.S. worker for a specific position.

 3. I-140 Immigrant Petition for Alien Worker